jerbaroo/monad-portal/README.md

 What is Telescope not?
 - A full featured database access library e.g. SQL.

+Telescope is intended to be used with the wonderul [Reflex](https://reflex-frp.org/) and [Servant](https://www.servant.dev/) libraries.

 ## Typical Workflow

 Building a reactive web app with Telescope looks something like this: